jpikl/cfxnes/lib/docs/video-api.md

 #### .setVideoRenderer(renderer)

 Sets the rendering back-end.
+The `'canvas'` renderer is used as fallback in case of unsupported renderer.

 - **renderer**: [`VideoRenderer`](#user-content-videorenderer) - the renderer

 #### .getVideoRenderer()

-Returns the current rendering back-end.
+Returns the currently used rendering back-end.

 - **returns**: [`VideoRenderer`](#user-content-videorenderer) - the renderer

 #### .isVideoRendererSupported(renderer)

 Returns whether a renderer is supported.
-It will always return `true` for the `'canvas'` renderer.
+The method will always return `true` for the `'canvas'` renderer.

 - **returns**: `boolean` - `true` if the specified render is supported; `false` otherwise